Lee C. Bollinger

 First Amendment

-Bollinger’s commitment to excellence in architecture is evident across Columbia’s campuses, from Renzo Piano’s master plan for Manhattanville, to the Roy and Diana Vagelos Education Center at Columbia University Irving Medical Center, designed by Diller Scofidio + Renfro, to Rafael Moneo’s design for the Northwest Corner Building on the historic Morningside campus, to the Campbell Sports Center at Baker Field designed by Steven Holl.
+As president, Bollinger’s commitment to excellence in the university’s built environment is evident across all of Columbia’s campuses: Renzo Piano’s innovative urban plan for Manhattanville; the Roy and Diana Vagelos Education Center at the Medical Center and the new Columbia Business School, both designed by Diller Scofidio + Renfro; Rafael Moneo’s innovative design for the Northwest Corner Building, completing the original Morningside campus plan; the Campbell Sports Center at Baker Athletics Complex designed by Steven Holl; the Gary C. Comer Geochemistry Building at Columbia’s Lamont-Doherty Earth Observatory; as well as a wide range of major capital improvements, innovative renovations, and environmentally sustainable systems in every part of the university.

 Bollinger has received the National Humanitarian Award from the National Conference for Community and Justice and the National Equal Justice Award from the NAACP Legal Defense and Educational Fund for his leadership on affirmative action.
 He also received the Clark Kerr Award, the highest award conferred by the faculty of the University of California, Berkeley, for his service to higher education, especially on matters of freedom of speech and diversity.
-He is the recipient of multiple honorary degrees from universities in this country and abroad.
+Most recently he received the Alexander Hamilton Medal from Columbia College and the Judy Blume Lifetime Achievement Award from the National Coalition Against Censorship.
+Bollinger is the recipient of multiple honorary degrees from universities in this country and abroad.

-Bollinger is a former director of Graham Holdings Company (formerly The Washington Post Company) and serves as a member of the Pulitzer Prize Board.
-He is a member of the Council on Foreign Relations, the American Academy of Arts and Sciences (elected in 1992), and the American Philosophical Society (elected in 2004).
-From 2007 to 2012, he was director of the Federal Reserve Bank of New York, where he also served as chair from 2010 to 2012.
+He is a former director of Graham Holdings Company (formerly The Washington Post Company) and served as a member of the Pulitzer Prize Board.
+He is a member of the Council on Foreign Relations, the American Academy of Arts & Sciences (elected in 1992), and the American Philosophical Society (elected in 2004).
+From 2007 to 2012, he was a director of the Federal Reserve Bank of New York, where he served as chair from 2010 to 2012.

-After graduating from the University of Oregon and Columbia Law School, where he was an Articles Editor of Columbia Law Review, Bollinger served as law clerk for Judge Wilfred Feinberg on the U.S. Court of Appeals for the 2nd Circuit and for Chief Justice Warren Burger on the U.S. Supreme Court.
+As a law student, Bollinger was an articles editor of the Columbia Law Review.
+After graduating, he served as a law clerk for Judge Wilfred Feinberg on the U.S. Court of Appeals for the 2nd Circuit and for Chief Justice Warren Burger on the U.S. Supreme Court.
 He joined the University of Michigan Law School faculty in 1973.

-Bollinger was born in Santa Rosa, California, and was raised there and in Baker, Oregon.
+Bollinger was born in Santa Rosa, California, and grew up there and in Baker City, Oregon, where his father was the publisher of the local newspaper.
 He is married to artist Jean Magnano Bollinger, and they have two children and five grandchildren.

 In Search of an Open Mind is a curated selection of Bollinger’s speeches, articles, and opinion columns during these momentous decades, reflecting on many significant events and challenges.
 These pieces cover a broad array of topics, from civil rights and civil liberties to the nature of the university and living a good life.
 Bollinger spoke often about the essential role of affirmative action in college admissions in overcoming the long legacy of racial discrimination, having led the litigation in the landmark case of Grutter v.
 Bollinger, in which, for the first time, a majority of the Supreme Court upheld the practice as constitutional.